 It is estimated that one in five Americans will be diagnosed with skin cancer by age 70.
 While most squamous and basal cell carcinomas appear after age 50, having five or more sunburns can double the risk of developing melanoma.
 And in recent years, the number of people over the age of 65 with some form of skin cancer has increased.
-So, is there a connection between aging and skin cancer?
-Here are a few facts that may explain the correlation:

-The increasing number of skin cancer cases in seniors may be due to improved screening and patient education efforts.
+- The increasing number of skin cancer cases in seniors may be due to improved screening and patient education efforts.

-Many seniors move to sunnier climates for retirement, vastly increasing UV light exposure.
+- Many seniors move to sunnier climates for retirement, vastly increasing UV light exposure.
 UV light suppresses the immune system, exacerbating the natural decline in immune function and increasing the risk of developing skin cancer.

 As we grow older, it is important to understand the dangers of sun exposure, the effects of aging on our skin, ways to maintain skin health and when to seek assistance to protect our skin.